Oocraam/SPAMBot/README.md

     this will install all dependencies that are necessary.

+ 6. If you want your own custom phrases, you can just edit the file `lines.txt`.
- 6. Now that all the things have been installed, the bot is ready to spam.
+ 7. Now that all the things have been installed, the bot is ready to spam.

 ## How to Use